Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Discussion

 \subsection{\textbf{Neuropathology associations}}

-With the help of the proposed segmentation and morphometry pipeline, we were able to conduct studies of ex vivo MRI that have not been possible before: for example, we replicated some of the findings from \cite{sadaghiani2022associations} (albeit with weaker overall effect sizes), compared subcortical volumetry across different ADRD diagnostic groups, and drew associations between WMH volume, cortical thickness and subcortical volumes.
-Here, we discuss some of the interesting findings, recognizing that given the heterogeneity and relatively small size of the dataset, in future these would need to be replicated in a larger dataset.
-Strong ex vivo image analysis frameworks allows us to better understand the distinct roles and degrees by which in vivo pathology affects neurodegeneration.
-Prior work shows how amyloid-$\beta$, p-tau, TDP-43, etc have differential influences on atrophy \cite{dugger2017pathology, robinson2018neurodegenerative, matej2019alzheimer, negash2011cognition}, and an automated pipeline and dataset as shown here can bolster the quantitative interrogation of these open questions.
+With the help of the proposed segmentation and morphometry pipeline, we were able to conduct studies of postmortem MRI that have not been possible before: for example, we replicated some of the findings from \cite{sadaghiani2022associations}, and drew associations between WMH volume, cortical thickness and subcortical volumes.
+Here, we discuss some of the interesting findings.
+Strong postmortem image analysis frameworks allows us to better understand the distinct roles and degrees by which antemortem pathology affects neurodegeneration.
+Prior work shows how amyloid-$\beta$, p-tau, TDP-43, etc. have differential influences on atrophy \cite{dugger2017pathology, robinson2018neurodegenerative, matej2019alzheimer, negash2011cognition}, and an automated pipeline and dataset as shown here can bolster the quantitative interrogation of these open questions.
 It will allow future work to study links between macro structure and other local processes beyond pathology, including inflammatory markers, gene expression, etc. We also note that measuring WMH in postmortem imaging adds value to histological studies, as we have less clear measures of vascular burden with traditional autopsy, which will allow probing of WMH for better understanding their pathologic correlates given their non-specific nature.